saamhaz/saamhaz.github.io/_posts/2025-02-19-towards-robo-economicus.md

 Developers building and programming robots for multirobot coordination systems will optimize for different things than end-users, such as uptime and immutability.
 A network of robots that can’t transact and complete tasks due to a payment processor outage is, for now, an inconvenience but at scale will be an operational disaster.
 And developers don’t want to have to retool their robots every time a payment processor changes their API or a new anti-fraud practice rolls out.
 They will want something that is immutable.

 Further, robots will not solely be confined to US borders.
 As a global technology, developers will need a system with seamless cross-border capabilities, something crypto uniquely provides.
 Robots can’t operate efficiently if they’re slowed down by currency conversions or caught up in the local regulations of the world’s 400+ jurisdictions.
 A permissionless system that’s global, consistent, and always on will win.
-Ultimately, what works best will override ideology.
+Ultimately, it's not about popularity, ideology, or familiarity, it's about what works best.

 ### Physical World Actions